 GambleAware, the recipient of the largest share of contributions from gambling operators, commissioned a survey with the data analytics company YouGov to establish how many Brits seek treatment and support for gambling-related problems.
 The study was conducted in November 2021 and involved a nationally representative sample of 4,000 individuals.

-According to the findings, as much as 15% of British gamblers with a PGSI score of 1+ sought professional treatment over the year prior to being surveyed.
+According to the findings, 15% of British gamblers with a PGSI score of 1+ sought professional treatment over the year prior to being surveyed.
 For clarification, the full version of the PGSI screen test was used to determine whether the surveyed participants qualified as problem gamblers.
 A PGSI score of 1 or 2 points indicates a low level of gambling-related problems, while scores equal to or exceeding 8 points correspond to gambling with severe negative consequences.

 Usage of Professional Treatment among PGSI 1+ Gamblers (2019-2021) | |||